rmeloamaro/docs/docs/manual/plugins/kubernetes-plugins-overview.md

 This document covers the plugins available in the commercial Runbook Automation products.
 For a list of Kubernetes plugins available for Rundeck Community (open-source), see documentation for the [**Open Source Kubernetes plugins**](/manual/plugins/kubernetes-open-source.md).
 :::

-## Kubernetes Plugins in Runbook Automation

-### Cluster Discovery & Authentication Options
+## Adding Clusters & Authenticating with Kubernetes API
-There are multiple methods for adding Kubernetes clusters to Runbook Automation and authenticating with the Kubernetes API:
+There are multiple methods for adding Kubernetes clusters to Runbook Automation:

-1. [**Pod-based Service Account**](#pod-based-service-account): Install a Runner in each cluster (or namespace), and target the Runner as the cluster or particular namespace.
+1. [**Runners with Pod-based Service Account**](#runners-with-pod-based-service-account): Install a Runner in each cluster (or namespace), and target the Runner as the cluster or particular namespace.
 The Runner uses the Service Account of the pod that it is hosted in to authenticate with the Kubernetes API.
 2. [**Cloud Provider Integration**](#cloud-provider-integration): Use the cloud provider's API to dynamically retrieve all clusters and add them as nodes to the inventory.
 The cloud provider's API can also optionally be used to retrieve the necessary Kubernetes authentication to communicate with the clusters.
 3. [**Manual Authentication Configuration**](#manual-authentication-configuration): Clusters are added to the inventory either manually or through method 1 or 2.
 The Kubernetes API Token or Kube Config file is manually added to Key Storage and configured as node-attributes.